Top 10 Bezos Scholar Application Tips

 Titles of recommenders are less important than the substance of recommendations.
 Applicants should approach recommenders early, provide the needed information, and monitor to ensure that they submit the recommendations on time.
 The best recommendations directly address the applicants’ suitability for this leadership program.

 Recommendations from an applicant’s parents/guardians, siblings, relatives, family friends, the person they selected to be their educator nominee, and/or paid private tutors/counselors cannot be accepted.
-Check out our website here to learn how to ask someone to provide a recommendation on your behalf.

 7. Proofread all aspects of your application carefully and submit all application materials on time.